 Let’s take a look at the taper headfake, when the Fed surprisingly decided to delay the tapering process in September 2013.
 Here is the chart:

 Many of the same positions that took serious losses during the taper tantrum recovered nicely during the taper headfake.
 In other words, certain securities seem to load on FOMC risk, and they are exactly the securities that we expect to earn a premium for bearing this risk while the Fed continues the tight-rope balancing act of tapering the QE program.

 Here is the correlation of returns on the two dates:

 So what do we learn from this exercise?
-First, there are some securities that are especially prone to large price movements if the Fed does something unexpected.
+First, there are some income generating securities that are especially prone to large price movements if the Fed does something unexpected.
 Some of the securities that load on Fed risk are somewhat obvious: investment grade corporates and U.S. government bonds are exposed primarily to interest rate and inflation risk, which the Fed can impact directly.
 Others are not so obvious: emerging market equity funds, consumer staples, and utilities, for example.

 But as we mentioned at the outset, our goal at this point is not to understand exactly why some securities are especially prone to Fed risk.
 Instead, we wanted to start the conversation by showing which securities are prone.
 We will likely return to this issue in future posts.
 For now, we are waiting like everyone else to see what the Fed says!

 Thanks to Bruno Pellegrino for putting the data together for us.
 All mistakes are our own.